-Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, Stemco half-inch 4-track tape deck, Ampex AG350 tape deck, custom 10-channel portable stereo mixer, custom 16-channel quad-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, Scotch 202 tape stock
+Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, Stemco half-inch 4-track tape deck, Ampex AG350 tape deck, custom 16-channel quad-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo/quad reverb, 3M (Scotch) 202 tape stock.

 New stereo mixes of original 4-track quad session master tapes

 - Lady (alternate take sent to Columbia Records) • 2017 remix of complete song (unreleased; 1973)

 - She Caught The Katy And Left Me A Mule To Ride (unreleased; 1973)

 - BIll Josey Sr.'s audio message to Columbia Records quad mastering engineer Bob McGraw (1973)

 A July 1972 Base work tape featuring a variety of different musicians on multiple tracks